Chart Color Schemes

 Menangle Park features high concentrations of group households, with a fairly typical median household size

-Family households account for 71.0% of all households, including 29.0% couples with children, 23.2% couples without children, and 11.6% single parent families.
-Non-family households constitute the remaining 29.0%, with lone person households at 18.8% and group households comprising 4.3% of the total.
-The median household size is 2.9 people, aligning with the Greater Sydney average.
+Family households make up 71.0% of all households, including 29.0% couples with children, 23.2% couples without children, and 11.6% single parent families.
+Non-family households constitute the remaining 29.0%, with lone person households at 18.8% and group households comprising 4.3%.
+The median household size is 2.9 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households